nicofilliol/BBBCopter/README.md

 | 3DR 500MW 433 MHz Telemetry Module  | 1         | 45g | 45g | [AliExpress](https://de.aliexpress.com/item/4000255803909.html) |
 | 3S Lipo Battery XXXmAh | 1         | 175g | 175g | [Conrad](https://www.conrad.ch/de/p/swaytronic-modellbau-akkupack-lipo-11-1-v-2200-mah-zellen-zahl-3-35-c-softcase-t-2514578.html) |

+Furthermore, a transmitter will be needed to fly the drone.
+Make sure it is one that is compatible with the receiver.
+For this project, a Spektrum DX6 transmitter will be used.

 ### Thrust Estimation
 The motor, propeller and battery combination listed above must provide enough thrust to lift the whole drone.
 In order to achieve this, we want a thrust/weight ratio greater than 1.5.
 According to experiments with similar motor/propeller/battery setup, we can expect following estimates: